-- The arms dealer selling to the Cousins touts his hollow point bullets, saying they will "shred your mama's head like a cabbage".
+- Foreshadowing: The arms dealer selling to the Cousins touts his hollow point bullets, saying they will "shred your mama's head like a cabbage".
 Three guesses as to how one of the Cousins dies, and with what kind of slug.

 - From Bad to Worse: Hank accepts the repercussions of assaulting Jesse and is suspended.
 He gives up his badge and gun.
 And later in after buying his wife some flowers... yup, the Salamanca cousins show up to murder him (but not without warning).

 - Gory Discretion Shot: Hank messes Leonel's legs up something fierce, such that they had to be amputated in the next episode.
 The viewer can't see the extent of his injuries, but judging by Marco's reaction, it was pretty gnarly.
-A doctor in the following episode describes his femurs as felling like "a bag of wet gravel".
+A doctor in the following episode describes his femurs as feeling like "a bag of wet gravel".

 - Heroic Willpower: When the Salamanca brothers ambush Hank, he manages to reload his pistol and kill his assailant despite the fact that he'd just been shot multiple times.